-Yukon has been the subject of a 5-year monitoring programme (Mossop 1997).
-The main species involved were large, migrant waterfowl, notably tundra (Cygnus columbianus) and trumpeter swans (C. buccinator), ducks and birds of prey, together with local breeding populations of passerines and willow ptarmigan (Lagopus lagopus).
-No flocks of waterfowl were observed within 200m of the turbine and in any case all movements were at a substantially lower altit ude, along the valley.
-Raptors, mainly golden eagles, commonly moved through the site, but apparently without problem; no collisions were recorded with the wind turbine.
-The few collision fatalities (6 in winter, all grouse (Tetraonidae) species) recorded by the study were associated with a control tower of lattice construction with guy wires.
+A single experimental wind turbine situated on a ridge top within a major migration corridor in Yukon has been the subject of a 5-year monitoring programme (Mossop 1997).
+The main species involved were large, migrant waterfowl, notably tundra Cygnus columbianus and trumpeter swans C. buccinator, ducks and birds of prey, together with local breeding populations of passerines and willow ptarmigan Lagopus lagopus.
+No flocks of waterfowl were observed within 200m of the turbine and in any case all movements were at a substantially lower altitude, along the valley.
+Raptors, mainly golden eagles, commonly moved through the site; no collisions were recorded with the wind turbine.

-- 2.40Swans have a high hit -wire index (Rose & Baillie 1989), on account of their large body mass and slow manoeuvrability and are susceptible to collision with a variety of structures including power lines (Butler 1999) and wind turbines. - 2.41 Most passerines migrate at 1000-1500m (Alerstam 1990), whilst migrating waterfowl tend to fly at greater heights.
-Waders leaving Mauretania on their northward migration in sp ring were observed, with an optical range finder, to be still climbing above 1.5 km when they disappeared from view (Ens et al. 1990).
-The maximum recorded flight height is of whooper swans using strong winds to assist passage at 8.2 km (Elkins 1983).
-Ho wever, migration flight height is dependent on many factors, such as flight distance, windspeed, air temperature and humidity, as well as the size and structure of the bird.
-For example, in fog birds may be grounded or fly at lower altitude, and may becom e disorientated. - 2.42Pre-construction studies of migrants in the Norris Hill Wind Resource Area, in southern Montana, USA, found that visual observations of migrants under -estimated passage rates, so marine surveillance radar was used to record passage during daylight and darkness (Harmata et al. 2000).
-Daytime visual observations were used to verify species identification, although there may have been some different species by day and by night.
-Autumn migration was more protracted than vernal migration, a feature recognised in other migration studies.
-The highest passage rates were recorded within 4 hours of sunset.
-Average altitude was higher in spring than in autumn, largely attributed to the departures in spring and arrivals in autumn at the nearby staging site of Ennis Lake.
-Passage rate decreased with declining trend in barometric pressure in autumn (headwinds), whereas it increased in spring (tailwinds).
-Migrants avoided flying over higher topographic features, especially during strong headwinds, and waterfowl in particular were observed to adopt low altitude flight along valleys at such times.
-Such studies assist with determining the collision risk associated with proposed wind farm developments, as indicated above. - 2.43At Klickitat County proposed wind farm development in Washington State, USA, preconstruction Before-After Control Impact (BACI) studies were initiated (Erickson et al. 1999).
-Of the nearly 10,000 birds of 73 species observed during the first year, only 13% of flights were recorded within the likely rotor swept area, but over 40% of raptor movements were within the height category that would maximise their collision risk. - 2.44Winkelman (1992c) considered that wind farm layout was probably important in reducing collision risk.
+4 This draft report is subject to review by the relevant ICES Science Committees during the Annual Science Conference and Statutory Meeting, September 2003, and is cited here on that understanding.

+The few collision fatalities (6 in winter, all ptarmigan species) recorded by the study were associated with a control tower of lattice construction with guy wires.

+At the Klickitat County proposed wind farm development in Washington State, USA, preconstruction Before-After Control Impact (BACI) studies were initiated (Erickson et al. 2000).
+Of the nearly 10,000 birds of 73 species observed during the first year, only 13% of flights were recorded within the likely rotor swept area, but over 40% of raptor movements were within the height category that would maximise their collision risk, highlighting species group differences in collision risk.

+Winkelman (1992c) considered that wind farm layout was probably important in reducing collision risk.
 For wintering and feeding, and possibly breeding, birds a (dense) cluster of turbines was thought to be potentially less damaging, to dissuade them from flying amongst the turbines (see also Larsen & Madsen 2000).
-But, for migrants, a line formation in parallel to the main flight direction or a loose cluster was thought to be the best arrangement. - 2.45Tarifa is a major migration corridor and has the greatest potential for wind energy generation in Spain (Janss in PNAWPPM -III 2000).
-The early wind far ms were installed without any collection of data beforehand, and large numbers of birds collided fatally with turbines, notably common kestrels (Falco tinnunculus) and griffon vultures (SEO/BirdLife 1995). - 2.46Studies in the Strait of Gibraltar, Andalus ia, in Spain, concentrated on breeding and migratory soaring birds at two wind farms, together comprising 256 turbines (SEO/BirdLife 1995).
+But, for migrants, a line formation in parallel to the main flight direction or a loose cluster was thought to be the best arrangement.

+Tarifa is a major migration corridor and also has the greatest potential for wind energy generation in Spain (Janss 2000), bringing direct conflict.
+The early wind farms were installed without any collection of data beforehand, and large numbers of birds collided fatally with turbines, notably common kestrels Falco tinnunculus and griffon vultures (SEO5/BirdLife 1995).

+Studies in the Strait of Gibraltar, Andalusia, in Spain, concentrated on breeding and migratory soaring birds at two wind farms, which together comprise 256 turbines (SEO/BirdLife 1995).
 Flight behaviour within 250m of turbines was studied to enable a collision risk assessment.
-Wind speed, flight type and height all influence the risk of collision.
-At Pesur, soaring flights at low wind speeds (=8ms-1) and crossing flights that commenced below blade height increased the risk of collision, as vultures showed little reaction to the turbines with only 2% altering their approach flight pattern.
+At Pesur, soaring flights at low wind speeds ($\leq 8ms^{-1}$) and crossing flights that commenced below blade height increased the risk of collision, as vultures showed little reaction to the turbines with only 2% altering their approach flight pattern.
 Furthermore, collisions occurred in conditions of good visibility, indicating little manoeuvrability by the vultures.
-However, only low numbers of migration flights were observed close to the turbines.
 A single group of 28 wind turbines was responsible for 57 % of griffon vulture mortality.
-SEO/BirdLife 7 advocated operation of these turbines only at wind speeds in excess of 8.5ms -1, but this corrective measure was not implemented by the companies.
+SEO/BirdLife advocated operation of these turbines only at wind speeds in excess of 8.5ms-1, but this corrective measure was not implemented by the companies.

-2.47Consequently, a series of post-construction surveys have been implemented, including that by Janss (in PNAWPPM-III 2000) of an installation of 66 turbines on top of a mountain ridge.
+Consequently, a series of post-construction surveys has been implemented, including that by Janss (2000) of an installation of 66 turbines on top of a mountain ridge.
 The study covered the wind farm area and two reference areas and assessed the species, numbers and productivity of breeding birds, the numbers of winter roosting birds, counts and flight information (height, direction and type - flapping, gliding or soaring) for local and migrating birds, flight behaviour and collisions in the wind farm area.
 The main findings were as follows: